Hugo Valente

-Hugo Valente (born 17 June 1992) is a French former auto racing driver.
+Hugo Mario Valente (born 17 June 1992) is a French former auto racing driver.
 He raced in the World Touring Car Championship for SUNRED Engineering, Campos Racing and the Lada factory team having made his debut in the series at the 2012 FIA WTCC Race of China.
 For 2017, he made the switch to the TCR International Series, where part way through the season he announced his retirement from motorsport.
-He was born in Choisy-le-Roi.
+He was born in Choisy-le-Roi and is of Italian descent.

 Racing career

 Formula Renault Eurocup

 For 2009 Valente moved into car racing and into the Eurocup Formula Renault 2.0 series with SG Formula.
 He finished the season 24th in the standings with a best result of 8th at the Nürburgring.
 He stayed in the series for 2010, moving to the new Tech 1 Racing team alongside Arthur Pic and Aaro Vainio.
 He scored a single podium finish, of second place, on the first weekend at Motorland Aragón and he went on to finish the season 12th on 28 points.